 - a) soybeans;

 - b) oats

 - c) alfalfa;

 - d) barley

-- e) rve:
+- e) rye;

 - f) hay/grasses; and

+- g) other field crops, provided that the Township has consented in writing prior to planting.

 In addition to permitted Agricultural Uses, the following ancillary and accessory uses to the use permitted under Agricultural Site Policy Area 2A are permitted being: muster points, monitoring wells and associated monitoring.
 These uses shall be reflected in the Township's Zoning By-law and shall be subject to site plan control.